Stephen ARNOLD

 The Theory of Harmonicity states that if the external point of division of a line segment is given, then the internal point can be constructed using only intersections of straight lines - a purely projective technique.

-Click anywhere on the image to open an interactive version which you can control.
+Click anywhere on the first image showing a TI-Nspire construction to open an interactive version which you can control using HTML5 from Geometry Expressions, or watch the video of the GXWeb construction.

 To divide the interval AB harmonically:

-1. An arbitrary triangle is drawn on the base AB.
+1. An arbitrary triangle is drawn on the base AC.

 2. An arbitrary line drawn from the external point D cuts the triangle into a smaller triangle on a quadrilateral.